alugocp/planting/crops.md

 This file is for crop production-related research.

 ## Companion Crop Groups
-- Corn, squash, beans (Three Sisters)
+- **Corn, squash, beans:** Three Sisters companionship method
-- Tomato, basil, garlic, parsley
+- **Tomato, basil, garlic, parsley:** Tomato upright in the middle with other crops around it
-- Tomato, amaranth, cucumber
+- **Tomato, amaranth, cucumber:** Grow smaller cucumber varieties with amaranth as a support, with tomatoes around them
-- Carrots, chives, rosemary
+- **Carrots, chives, rosemary:** Intercrop these in the ground, with enough space to not disturb on harvest
-- Spinach, peas, radishes
+- **Spinach, peas, radishes:** Use radishes to lure away leaf miners, and plant peas around spinach for ground cover and erosion protection
-- Sunflower, peppers, onions
+- **Sunflower, peppers, onions:** Plant sunflowers in the middle with peppers and onions around them
-- Sunflower, melons, lavender
+- **Sunflower, melons, lavender:** Sunflowers in the middle with melons around it and lavender outside of that
-- Watermelon, basil, allium
+- **Watermelon, basil, allium:** Plant basil and alliums surrounding the melons, leaving plenty of space
-- Melon, marigold, nasturtium
+- **Melon, marigold, nasturtium:** Try a few marigolds with melons around them, nasturtiums farther away to lure pests
-- Eggplant, kohlrabi, oregano
+- **Eggplant, kohlrabi, oregano:** Eggplant bushes in the middle with kohlrabi around it and oregano growing in the space between
-- Eggplant, marigold, broccoli
+- **Eggplant, marigold, broccoli:** Eggplant row in the middle with broccoli and marigolds on either side
-- Tomatillo, peas, peppers
+- **Tomatillo, peas, peppers:** Tomatillo row with peas to the East and peppers to the West
-- Tomatillo, carrots, onions
+- **Tomatillo, carrots, onions:** Tomatillos with carrots and onions around them
-- Squash, nasturtium, radish
+- **Squash, nasturtium, radish:** Squash with radishes in between them and nasturtiums farther away to lure pests
-- Pak choi, beets, bush beans
+- **Pak choi, beets, bush beans:** Pak choi and beets planted around bush beans
-- Ground cherry, marigold, basil
+- **Ground cherry, marigold, basil:** Marigolds around ground cherries, with basil in the space between

 ### Sources
 - [Best and Worst Companion Plants for Tomatoes](https://www.thespruce.com/companion-plants-for-tomatoes-1403289)